Robinpig/Note/docs/CS/Java/JDK/Basic/Lambda&Stream.md

 1. Apply a terminal operation to produce a result.
 This operation forces the execution of the lazy operations that precede it.
 Afterwards, the stream can no longer be used.

 In the previous example, the stream is created with the stream or parallelStream methods.
 The filter method transforms it, and count is the terminal operation.

+Stream operations are either intermediate or terminal.
+Intermediate operations return a stream so we can chain multiple intermediate operations without using semicolons.
+Terminal operations are either void or return a non-stream result.